bzawad/mini_games/README.md

 3. Open the `index.html` file in your web browser
 4. Start playing!

-Some games may include a `start_game.sh` script for easy launching.

 ## 🛠️ Technologies

 - **HTML5** - Game structure and layout